HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - ==_**Be their savior**_==.
 	- When hundreds of people get into a business solely because they know how or want to (not need based), you get put into commoditization position: price wars haggling over a few dollars.
 	- Or, if you're *so good* at [[#Persuasion |persuading]], try to come up with ideas that create needs.
-- Again, focus on the **[[Entrepreneurship#Problems and solutions |eternal markets]]**.
+- Again, focus on the **[[#Problems and solutions |eternal markets]]**.
 People *always* want to make more money, be more productive, look better, be more healthy, have more sex, cultivate more connection, and manage their emotions better.
 - Pick one (or some) of those domains, the ones that you're good at (or you possess a relatable skill which leads to that), and show them how to get there, ***your*** way.
 - You are attempting to help someone achieve a transformation _you've made in **your** life_.
 You are targeting and attracting people who want that *same transformation*.
 That's your niche.
 - The transformation doesn't have to be dramatic.
 If you make it too dramatic then it'll be hard for your customer to *relate*.
 It can be quite simple as long as it's desirable.
 - You _**must** have_ (prove) a transformation that you can help people achieve.
 You have topics that you can educate people in based on your own experience and practice.
-- You want to relate these milestones throughout your [[Writing#Market research |market research]] posts (or all at once on your sales page):
+- You want to relate these milestones throughout your [[Writing#Market research |market research]] posts (or all at once on your sales page) and frame them in a way that resonate with others.
+Emotion matters. ==The art of it is to tell your story in a way that the reader can feel relate to what you were going through==:
 #### Where was your starting point?
 - Dig deep and think about what your life used to look like related to your topic, skill, or interest you plan to monetize.
 - Start with a list of things that bother you in your past.
 Your insecurities.
 What were the things that you should've done but didn't do.
 What were the emotions in those phases?
 #### What made you want to change?
 - We need to amplify their problems and make them understand how it is truly impacting their present and future:
 	- What was your mindset then?
 	- Where would your life end up if you kept that mindset?
+(Anti-vision)
 	- What made you interested in your main topic or interest?
-	- What problem of yours were you trying to solve?
-	- What parts did you struggle with?
+	- _What is one thing that you regularly fail to do well?_
+	- _What are the things that annoy you?_
+	- _Which tasks could be so much more efficient if they were automated?_
 	- What were your biggest "aha" moments?
 	- What were your objections before you decided to start?
 	- What do you wish you had done differently?
 #### What does your ideal day look like?
 - Only you know.
 This will help shape the _transformation_ you are marketing for your products.
-- Again, people don't buy products just to buy them, they buy them because they want to ***see** a change* in their life.
-Clarity enhances persuasion.
+- Again, people don't buy products just to buy them, they buy them because they want to ***see** a change* in their life. *Clarity enhances persuasion*.
 #### What goals have you achieved that others desire?
 - No matter how "trivial" or underwhelming they seem to you now, what goals have you achieved?
 - What are the ***unique** results* you've gotten in your life through your creative, personal, and professional endeavors?
 How have they been improving your life?